odoe/presentations/2018-PS-DevSummit/jsapi4-patterns-fundamentals/presentation.md

 - FeatureLayer and LayerViews can be queried
 - `featureLayer.queryFeatures()` - query features on the service
-- `featureLayerView.queryFeatures()` - query features displayed in the view
+- `featureLayerView.queryFeatures()` - query features on the client

 ---